MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ## Unrestricted methods

-You can use unrestricted methods without [requesting permission](../how-to/request-permissions.md) to do so.
+You can call unrestricted methods without requesting permission to do so.

 ### wallet_getSnaps